 It’s probably hard enough for you to comprehend your fluctuating emotions — all those bursts of sadness or anxiety — let alone try to explain to your loved one what you’re going through.
-However, in order to maintain a healthy relationship, you’ll need to give your partner an overview of what you’re experiencing on a physical and emotional level.
+But in order to maintain a healthy relationship, you’ll need to give your partner an overview of what you’re experiencing on a physical and emotional level.

 You’ll find that taking the time to talk about your sexuality on an emotional level will ultimately bring you and your partner closer.

 Lean on your loved one for encouragement and let them know how much their understanding means to you.
-Teach them the importance of incorporating healthy lifestyle choices during menopause, including healthy eating and exercise, and engage in those activities together.
+Teach them the importance of incorporating healthy lifestyle choices during menopause, including healthy eating and regular exercise, and engage in those activities together.
 By opening up and letting your spouse in on what you’re experiencing, you can take your relationship to new heights.